 Skip advert

 To say that Alfa Romeo’s reliability history is less than rosy would be a colossal understatement.
 However, the Stellantis-owned brand has moved leaps and bounds in order to reinvent itself and its cars.

-The result of Alfa Romeo’s efforts was a fifth-place finish in the best manufacturer rankings in our 2023 Driver Power customer satisfaction survey.
-This result placed Alfa ahead of all direct rivals including Audi, BMW, Jaguar and Mercedes.
+The result of Alfa Romeo’s efforts was a thirteenth-place finish in the best manufacturer rankings in our 2024 Driver Power customer satisfaction survey.
+This result placed Alfa ahead of Audi, BMW, Mercedes and Volvo.

+Skip advert